Internship ++ Volunteer ++ Argentina

 Are You Vegetarian?
 So You Eat Chicken?
 No, I don't eat meat.
 Oh!
 So You Eat Ham?

 "Vegetarians" are unknown to the Argentines - giving up eating meat is unthinkable.
 Everyone eats meat.
 If you should ever end up in a "Parillada", a traditional grill restaurant, you can eat grilled vegetables or if you like cheese, you can order a Proveleta.

 To-Go is an absolute no-go!
 Coffee breaks are exactly what the name implies: a break.
-You will sit down with your friends and take your time to enjoy your well-deserves cup of coffee.
-Also, you should avoid to take a small snack while walking around.
+You will sit down with your friends and take your time to enjoy your well-deserved cup of coffee.
+Also, you should avoid taking a small snack while walking around.
 Take your time and enjoy sour meal while sitting down!

 ... are incredibly tasty in Argentina.
 In almost every corner you will find a "Panaderia", a bakery shop.
 The number 1 biscuits are the "Facturas" and belong to every Argentine breakfast table.